-UAE University researcher wins the 2023 National Center for Palms and Dates International Prize in Riyadh
+UAE University Researcher Wins The 2023 National Center For Palms And Dates International Prize In Riyadh

-(MENAFN- Iris Media Press Services) Al Ain, UAE: Prof. Ali Al-Marzouqi, Dean of the College of Graduate Studies at the UAE University, Project: “Converting palm waste into high-value products: a sustainable way of using resources” won the National Center for Palms and Dates International Prize 2023 in Riyadh, Kingdom of Saudi Arabia, in the “Best Scientific Researcher” category.
+Al Ain: Prof. Ali Al-Marzouqi, Dean of the College of Graduate Studies at the UAE University, Project:“Converting palm waste into high-value products: a sustainable way of using resources” won the National Center for Palms and Dates International Prize 2023 in Riyadh, Kingdom of Saudi Arabia, in the“Best Scientific Researcher” category.

 Legal Disclaimer: